Human hair color: Blond hair

 Blond (sometimes blonde for women) hair ranges from pale white (platinum blond) to dark gold blond.
 Strawberry blond, a mixture of blond and red hair, is a much rarer type containing the most pheomelanin.
 Blond hair can have almost any proportion of pheomelanin and eumelanin, but has only small amounts of both.
 More pheomelanin creates a more golden or strawberry blond color, and more eumelanin creates an ash or sandy blond color.
 Blond hair is most commonly found in Northern and Northeastern Europeans and their descendants but can be found spread around most of Europe and also among West Asians and North Africans at lower frequencies.
+It can also be found in South Asia, especially in the northern regions of Pakistan among the Kalash, Nuristani, Pashayi and Burusho people.
 Studies in 2012 showed that naturally blond hair of Melanesians is caused by a recessive mutation in tyrosinase-related protein 1 (TYRP1).
 In the Solomon Islands, 26% of the population carry the gene; however, it is absent outside of Oceania.

 Gray and white hair

 Gray or white hair is not caused by a true gray or white pigment, but is due to a lack of pigmentation and melanin.
 The clear hairs appear as gray or white because of the way light is reflected from the hairs.
 Gray hair color typically occurs naturally as people age (see aging or achromotrichia below).

 Marie Antoinette syndrome is a proposed phenomenon in which sudden whitening is caused by stress.
 It has been found that some hairs can become colored again when stress is reduced.